-Figure 3: Interface of NetlogoBrainsSlideSimulation.
+Figure T1: Interface of NetlogoBrainsSlideSimulation.
 Elements are: the visualization of activation levels (1), the generation of the rhythmic local field potentials (2), a section to alter the visualization (3), sliders to influence the symmetry of energy transfer (4), a section for adjusting the basic properties of energy transfer, such as damping, number of neighbours, slope (5), parameters to determine the signal length (6), parameters to simulate inhibitory neurons (7), a generator for spontaneous activity (8), simulators for Alzheimer’s disease (9) and Schizophrenia (10), as well as the output panel for the depicted signals (11).

-The following figures will describe the highlighted feature of the interface seen in Figure 3 in more detail.
+The following figures will describe the highlighted feature of the interface seen in Fig. T1 in more detail.

 The main screen visualizes the simulation.
-The top slider (Figure 3.1) named ‘coloringactivation’ literally translates the activation0 level in color code.
+The top slider (Fig. T1.1) named ‘coloringactivation’ literally translates the activation0 level in color code.
 Furthermore, the tick counter is displaying the number of ticks, or calculation steps that symbolize milliseconds (red circle).